 Dean earned her MSW degree in December 2020 from LCU.

 “The purpose of the College’s MSW program from its inception has been to apply the Heart of Christ to the Hurt of Humanity,” said President Rick Brewer.
 “Indeed, Allison Dean is emblematic of the graduates of our program ably led by academic scholars and Christ-centered servants.”

 Louisiana Christian University’s Master of Social Work program is one of the newest degrees at the school, and despite the challenges brought by COVID-19 this year, it is growing and filling a unique need in the community.

 “God is making it possible,” said Sheri Duffy on being able to get the master’s program started.
 Duffy is the MSW program director.

 Vanessa Graves, field director of the Master of Social Work program, said she saw how beneficial the MSW program would be for the communities of CENLA.
 So, in 2017, the process to create the MSW program was started.
-It was a joint effort among Duffy, LC administrators and The Rapides Foundation.
+It was a joint effort among Duffy, LCU administrators and The Rapides Foundation.

 “The need for the MSW in the area was great,” Duffy said.
-Having the program at LC had been a long-time dream of hers, having served first as director of the BSW program.
+Having the program at LCU had been a long-time dream of hers, having served first as director of the BSW program.
 The program has grown significantly and has already graduated two cohorts of students.